Vector Optimization with Gaussian Process Bandits: Introduction

 \section{Introduction}

 In diverse fields such as engineering, economics, and computational biology, the problem of identifying the best set of designs across multiple black-box objectives is a recurrent challenge.
 Often, the evaluation of a particular design is both expensive and noisy, leading to the need for efficient and reliable optimization methods.
-For instance, in aerospace engineering, the design of a wing structure must balance objectives like aerodynamic drag, wing weight, and fuel weight stored in the wing, each evaluation of which may require costly physical or computational experiments \citep{Obayashi_Yamaguchi_Nakamura_1997}.
-In the realm of drug discovery, a new compound must be optimized for effectiveness, drug-likeness, and synthesizability, with each trial involving time-consuming lab tests or simulations \citep{Mukaidaisi_Vu_Grantham_Tchagang_Li_2022}.
+This issue is exemplified in fields like aerospace engineering and drug discovery, where each evaluation can involve costly experiments or simulations \citep{Obayashi_Yamaguchi_Nakamura_1997, Mukaidaisi_Vu_Grantham_Tchagang_Li_2022}.
 A common framework for dealing with such multi-objective optimization problems is to focus on identifying Pareto optimal designs, for which there are no other designs that are better in all objectives.
 However, this approach can be restrictive, as it only permits a certain set of trade-offs between objectives where a disadvantage on one objective cannot be compensated by advantages on other objectives, i.e., the domination relation requires superiority in all dimensions.

 A more comprehensive solution to this issue lies in vector optimization, where the partial ordering relations induced by convex cones are used.
 The core idea is to define a ``cone'' in the objective space that represents preferred directions of improvement.
 A solution is considered better than another if the vector difference between their objectives falls within this preference cone.
 The use of ordering cones in this way gives users a framework that can model a wide range of trade-off preferences \citep{jahn2009vector}.